 Omega-3 fatty acids DHA and EPA, which are most commonly sourced from fish oil, have effective properties that keep the skin healthy.
 Hemp seed oil is also a great source of omega 3 fatty acids.
 These acids also restore the skin's natural protective barrier, which makes it harder for allergens and harmful bacteria to inflict damage on your dog's skin.

 If your dog scratches out of anxiety or boredom, increasing their activity level will help to alleviate the extra energy they put into grooming themselves.
 Taking longer or more frequent walks, or allowing more playtime, will keep your dog busy and take their mind off grooming.
-Exercise will increase endorphins and make your dog calmer.
+Exercise will increase endorphins and make your dog calmer. you can also provide your dog the best dog calming chews.

 Dog Hot Spot Home Remedy Treatments